SystemsApproach/aether-onramp/README.md

 This particular version uses `https://github.com/llpeterson/aether-apps` as its *source repo*.
-You should fork that repo and then edit your local `deploy.yaml` to point to the new repo you just forked.
-Then install Fleet on your Kubernetes cluster by typing
+You should fork that repo and then edit your local `deploy.yaml` to point to your new repo.
+Then install Fleet on your Kubernetes cluster by typing:

 ```
     make fleet-ready